 This yarn is dyed using pure copper oxide, giving the yarn a natural pink-ish colour.
 Copper has been used throughout history for its anti-fungal and anti-bacterial properties, and is known to improve the appearance of skin.
-Copper Oxide is finely powdered, mixed with natural resins and used to colour the yarn with a gentle cold-water.
+Copper Oxide is finely powdered, mixed with natural resins and used to colour the yarn.

 The resulting yarn has a beautiful variegated effect, leaving parts of the wool’s natural background color visible.

 Our 100% natural dyeing process compacts and tights the wool fibre, which then blooms once it has been worked with the needles or hook, resulting in an extremely soft and warm finish.
 The colors are extremely color fast, even is a little excess pigment comes off during knitting/crocheting.

 Yarn Weight: Fingering Weight

 Needles: 3.50mm (US 4) – 5.50mm (US 9)

 Yardage: 50 g (1.8 oz) / 162 m (177 yds)

 Tension: 30 stitches, 21 rows to 10cm/4″

 Color fastness: yes, very color fast (hand wash)

 Copper oxide is anti-fungal and anti-bacterial and improves the appearance of skin .
 Some skin creams contain copper.
 Copper is non-toxic, non-sensitising, and non-irritating to the skin.
 The risk of adverse effects because of copper exposure is extremely low [3, 4].